throneless-tech/bitpart-dashboard/README.md

 For the dashboard to fully function, you will also need to run [bitpart](https://github.com/throneless-tech/bitpart) and [bitpart-ems](https://github.com/throneless-tech/bitpart-ems).
 Follow the links for instructions on how to run both.

-Add to your `.env` file the following:
+Add any missing vars to your `.env` file.
+When you're done, it should look like this:

 ```
 AUTH_DEBUG=true